 Word applies a font and colour change to help make it clear that this is a title - the Heading 1 of the article.
 The next heading type is a Heading 2 (sub-heading) and so on…

 Word keeps heading styles for documents saved in other formats, such as HTML or PDF.
 This way everyone can still get the benefits of your headings.

 Headings need to be short, specific and clear to someone new to the topic.

-Screen readers read Alt Tex.
+Screen readers read alt text.
 This provides an audio description of images, charts and other objects for people who have low vision or who are visually impaired.

-You can add Alt Text to objects, such as pictures, Clip Art, charts, tables, shapes, SmartArt, embedded objects and audio / video files.
+You can add alt text to objects, such as pictures, clip art, charts, tables, shapes, SmartArt, embedded objects and audio or video files.

 - right-click on the object and choose Format Picture